mahfida/Switches/README.md

-Most scripts are to play with the switches and see how our p4 scripts interact with the network elements and the in-coimg data packets.
+Most scripts are to play with the switches and see how our p4 scripts interact with the network elements and the in-comming data packets.

 Befor running the scripts, we installed  simple_switch and p4c complier on the switches using the commands from https://opennetworking.org/news-and-events/blog/getting-started-with-p4/.